chinapedia/wikipedia.abstract.en/Page/Dar_es_Salaam.md

 Kigamboni

--   Bandarini.jpgKIGAMBONI (SOUTH BEACH), a beachfront suburb on a peninsula, is home to an economically diverse population.
+-   KIGAMBONI (SOUTH BEACH), a beachfront suburb on a peninsula, is home to an economically diverse population.
 Access to the suburb is mainly by ferry, although the Kigamboni Bridge provides an alternative.

 Climate